We consider it a privilege when you choose to support Earthjustice. At Earthjustice, your privacy and security are critically important to us.

 San Francisco, CA 94111

-- If you would like to stop receiving mobile messages from Earthustice, please text STOP to 52886 or contact us at the mail address, phone number or email address above.
+- If, at any time after you opt-in to receiving mobile message, you would like to revoke your consent (where applicable) or otherwise opt out of receiving mobile messages from Earthustice, please text STOP to 43428 or contact us at the mail address, phone number or email address above.

-- If you wish to opt out of having your name and address shared with other organizations, please contact us at the mail address, phone number, or email address above.
+- If, at any time, you wish to revoke your consent (where applicable) or otherwise opt out of having your name and address shared with other organizations, please contact us at the mail address, phone number, or email address above.

 Changes To This Policy